 You can use up loose fabric pieces by wrapping your ornament and applying a pretty bow.

-Book Page Glitter Ornament: This is another simple ornament project using book pages, mod podge and glitter.
+Book Page Glitter Ornament: This is another simple ornament project using book pages, mod podge, and glitter.
 Make a pretty hand tag and use twine to hang.
 You could also use wrapping paper, fabric or even paper napkins.

 Stay tuned, as I will sharing other great DIY ornaments using styrofoam balls, clear glass bulbs, and pine cones.
-I will also be including in my “Christmas Decorating on a Budget Series;” ideas for the outside, table centerpieces as well as other tree decorating ideas.
+I will also be included in my “Christmas Decorating on a Budget Series;” ideas for the outside, table centerpieces as well as other tree decorating ideas.

 What types of Christmas tree ornaments have you made?

 Join the DD Community!